Chocobozzz/PeerTube/FAQ.md

 content, etc.).

-While a paragraph is not enough to answer all these problems, PeerTube has very early prouded itself for using a contributory design, both for creating communities as federated nodes (as [Mastodon](https://joinmastodon.org/) for example), and for seeding videos (instances can seed each other's videos).
-But it's not enough because one video could become popular and overload the server.
+While a paragraph is not enough to answer all these problems, PeerTube has very early prided itself on using a contributory design, both for creating communities as federated nodes (as [Mastodon](https://joinmastodon.org/) for example), and for seeding videos (instances can seed each other's videos).
+But that's not enough because one video could become popular and overload the server.
 That is why we need to use a P2P protocol to limit the server load.
 Thanks to [WebTorrent](https://github.com/feross/webtorrent), we can use BitTorrent